dichev/deep-learning-from-scratch/README.md

 ---
- Everything is coded from scratch, except:
+Clean code implementation of the foundational deep learning layers, optimizers and models
+* using PyTorch's autograd for the backpropagation
 * using PyTorch's tensors for GPU computation
-* using PyTorch's autograd for the backpropagation
+---

 <!-- auto-generated-start -->